 Note: This only tests for packet loss impacting ICMP or all traffic.
 Protocol specific loss may not be reflected.

-If packet loss was seen, the next step is to identify where the packet loss begins to occur. 'tracert' can be used to check each layer 3 device along the path to the destination:
+If packet loss is seen, the next step is to identify where the packet loss begins to occur. 'tracert' can be used to check each layer 3 device along the path to the destination: